Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Monitoring of Live Response activities

 There are a couple of data sources which can be used to create alerts in case of Live Response activities (e.g., SenseIR process events) on Tier0 assets.
-Timeline allows to get an comprehensive view on executed commands and modified files which should be particular reviewed after established Live Response sessions.
+Timeline allows to get a comprehensive view on executed commands and modified files which should be particularly reviewed after established Live Response sessions.